 Fact: Italy is the world's largest exporter of EVOO.
 But it exports many times more oil than it could ever possibly produce.

 Fact: Italy is the world's largest importer of olive oil, importing many times more than it could ever possibly consume.

 These two facts tell you everything you need to know about the EVOO you've being buying until now.
 In recent studies of commonly available oils, the vast majority failed all taste & smell tests, and over 2/3rds of the samples were found to be blended with cheaper canola, seed or nut oils.
 In one study of oils stocked in supermarkets, every sample failed the tests.

 Once you've tasted the real thing you'll never go back.
 Real EVOO is just juiced olives, nothing else.
 You can pour it onto a table-spoon and eat it, neat.
 It tastes magnificent, big, full of fruit.
 Try that with supermarket oils and your stomach will turn.

-And if you look at the numbers, you can see why.
-The price the frantoio pays local producers for their non-organic oil is between €6 and €9 per litre bulk .
-If you add a bottle, a label, the distributor margin, shipping, duty, and the supermarket 's margin, that means you could not possibly buy a litre of good oil for less than €20.
-And if you are buying from a delicatessen, that means you should be paying €30 or more in Europe, much more if you live further afield.
+But also look at the price you pay for your oil, and you will see another problem.
+To grow, maintain, harvest, and press olives to make Extra Virgin olive oil costs around €10/litre, conservatively speaking.
+If you add a bottle, a label, a small growers' profit, the distributor margin, shipping, duty, and the supermarket 's margin, that means you could not possibly buy a litre of good oil for less than €20.
+And if you are buying from a delicatessen, that means you should be paying €30 or more in Europe, $45+ in the USA.